 You can ride this railway daily during the February half-term and from April through October, with both steam and diesel trains running as noted in their timetable.
 The train will take you from the Victorian seaside resort of Sheringham to the picturesque Georgian town of Holt, with a brief stop in Weybourne along the way.
 The round trip ride covers 11 miles, giving you plenty of time to sit back, relax, and soak up the scenery.

 If you’re looking to explore Holt, you can either walk or catch the bus from near the entrance to the North Norfolk Railway Station site, which is about a mile from the town centre.
-However, if that sounds like too much effort, you can always stay and explore Holt Station itself, which is a faithful recreation of a Midland and Great Northern Joint Railway (M&GN) station.
+If that sounds like too much effort, you can always stay and explore Holt Station itself, which is a faithful recreation of a Midland and Great Northern Joint Railway (M&GN) station.

 There are plenty of things to enjoy at the station, including a small buffet and gift shop, a model railway display of Broad Sidlinch, and the William Marriot Museum housed in a recreated goods shed.
 You can also check out the beautifully preserved goods vehicles in the loading bay outside the museum.